-If you are reading this, then I assume you are looking to be CREATIVE (and definitely not boring) when you write a blog post.
+If you are reading this, then I assume you are looking to be CREATIVE (and definitely not boring) when you write creative blog posts.
 This way you will have plenty of admiring fans!
 25 ways to write CREATIVE blog posts:

 1. ADVICE– You have unique advice that only you can offer to your readers.
 Once you understand who your audience is, then you can write like you are writing to a friend.
 They will feel like they know you and you will develop a huge following.